haribo09876/PythonDataWorkspace/README.md

 # PythonDataWorkspace

-This is PythonDataWorkspace (Do it Book and Nado Coding lecture) by KYW
+This is PythonDataWorkspace (Nomad Coders lecture, Do it Book and Nado Coding lecture) by KYW